 Dresden is one of the most populous cities in Germany with eight districts and many neighbourhoods.

 Flanking both sides of the Elbe River, the neighbourhoods of Neustadt and Altstadt receive the most visitors.
-These areas contain the city’s main historic sites and cultural attractions.
+These areas contain the main historic sites and cultural attractions of Dresden.
 You can easily navigate the city streets as you go visit baroque churches, old administrative buildings, and small art galleries.

-Outside of the central area of the city, you’ll find a varied landscape.
-To the south is the city’s commercial hub with fashionable boutique shops and sportswear stores.
+Outside of the central area of Dresden, you’ll find a varied landscape.
+To the south is the commercial hub of Dresden with fashionable boutique shops and sportswear stores.

 To the west is the hipster part of Dresden where visitors can find small local shops, lots of organic food options, and a power plant that has been creatively converted into a cultural centre.